Unosquare-CoE-JavaScript/sebastian-rodriguez/1_1_course-asynchronous-javascript-deep-dive/README.md

 Instead of waiting for something to finish we are doing other things at the same time and the event loop makes sure that we still come back and visit those things that have been queued that need to be taken care of.

+## Callback

+A callback function is one that is passed as an argument to another function to be "called again" (call back) at a later time.
+A function that accepts other functions as arguments is called a High-Order function, and it contains the logic to determine when the callback function is executed.
+It is the combination of these two that allows us to extend our functionality.

+The callback pattern is such an important pattern in JavaScript.
+Traditionally it was the only way to achieve asynchronous coding in JavaScript.
+Today we have additional patterns in promises and async await.
+But even those rely on callbacks.

+### Problems with callbacks

+- Callback Hell
+- Dificult to reason about
+- Inversion of Control

 ## Glossary

 ### setTimeout()